-

 Career development

-Over half (52%) of respondents reported being satisfied with their career development opportunities, and just over half (51%) were encouraged and supported to apply for developmental opportunities.
+Te Taunaki 2021 showed that over half (52%) of respondents reported being satisfied with their career development opportunities, and just over half (51%) were encouraged and supported to apply for developmental opportunities.
 In the last 12 months, 65% had done on the job training, courses, or other study.
-Most (62%) had access to the learning and development they need to do their job well.
+Most (62%) had access to the learning and development they needed to do their job well.

 Qualification levels

-The 2018 Census results show that Public Service employees are more qualified than those in the private sector, state-owned enterprises and local government.
-However, they’re less qualified than employees in the state health and education sectors.
+The 2018 Census results show that Public Service employees were more qualified than those in the private sector, state-owned enterprises and local government.
+However, they were less qualified than employees in the state health and education sectors.

 Public servants are becoming more qualified over time.
 The proportion with no post-school qualifications decreased from 37.7% in 2006 to 23.9% in 2018.
 The proportion with a degree or higher qualification increased from 40.5% to 55.7% over the same period.
 ‘Social, health and education workers’ in the Public Service in particular, had a strong improvement in qualification levels, though there were improvements in all occupational groups.